 Still, I don’t worry about these potentially cracking in my backpack like I do with the Bose headphones.
 These are built to inspire confidence, and they do.
 The headband is wrapped in leather and even the exposed coiled cables are thick and feel tough to the touch.
 In my two weeks of testing I didn’t exactly baby these, and they still look brand new.
 Of course, they do come with a pretty nice fabric carrying pouch so if you really want to avoid these getting scratched up at all I’d recommend tossing it in the case before packing them.
 The plush earcups are also really comfortable and sat on my ears perfectly with little fatigue.
 There was some slight pressure on the crown of my head after about two hours of wearing them, but it wasn’t anything that required me to take them off.

-Using Monitor II ANC headphones in my daily life has also been on par with some of the best in the market.
-They’re super convenient thanks to fully rotating earcups and easily adjustable earcups that make for a great seal every time.
-I found that there was also very little sound leakage with these so as long as you’re listening at normal human levels you shouldn’t have too many issues rocking these in the office.
+Using Monitor II ANC headphones in my daily life is on par with some of the best in the market.
+These headphones are easy to use thanks to fully rotating earcups and an adjustable headband that make for a great seal every time.
+I found that there was also very little sound leakage with these.
+As long as you’re listening at normal human levels you shouldn’t have too many issues rocking these in the office or at home.
 The playback controls are all found on the golden knob which is surprisingly intuitive and easy to use.
-At first, I thought that the knob would be a dealbreaker for me as I’m so used to just clicking buttons or using a touchpad, but I really enjoyed using it.
-Clicking the button to pause music or moving it around to control playback just felt really satisfying.
+At first, I thought that the knob would be a deal breaker for me as I’m so used to just clicking buttons or using a touchpad, but I really enjoyed the tactile feel of the small knob.
+Clicking it to pause music or moving it around to control playback is just very satisfying.

-Besides the golden knob, there are only two buttons on the entire headphones.
+Besides the golden knob, there are only two buttons on the headphones.
 One of which is labeled “ANC” and, as you’d expect, controls the active noise cancelling.
-Pushing it will immediately turn off the ANC and pause your music so that you can hear what’s going on around you.
-It uses the microphones built into the headphones to pick up and slightly amplify your environment, so if you need to hear what the conductor or pilot is saying you don’t even need to remove your headphones.
+Pressing the button will immediately turn off the noise cancelling and pause your music so that you can hear what’s going on around you.
+It uses the microphones built into the headphones to pick up and slightly amplify your environment, which is helpful if you need to hear announcements while on planes or public transportation.
 As someone who relies on the New York City subway system for transportation, this feature is super useful as it allows me to know what new misfortune the MTA has in store for me without needing to remove the headphones.
-If you’ve used the transparency mode on either the Sony WF-1000XM3, Apple AirPods Pro, or the Jabra Elite 75t, then you know how useful a feature this can be.
+If you’ve used the transparency mode on other pairs of headphones like the Sony WH-1000XM4, Apple AirPods Pro, or the Jabra Elite 75t, then you know how useful a feature this can be.

+Connection strength with these headphones is very good overall.
 Marshall is one of the most prominent manufacturers of audio equipment in the world, so thankfully making a pair of Bluetooth headphones doesn’t mean they got rid of the headphone jack.
 Besides Bluetooth 5.0, these also have a 3.5mm input on the left earcup which was nice since I still have plenty of devices that aren’t Bluetooth compatible.
-As far as connection strength goes, these were great.
-I didn’t have any issues with skips or stutters whether I was connected to my phone in my pocket or my computer on the other side of my apartment.
-The range maxes out at about 10m though, so as long as you keep within that range you shouldn’t have too many issues.
+As far as connection strength goes, I didn’t have any issues with skips or stutters whether I was connected to my phone in my pocket or even to my computer while in another room.
+The range maxes out at about 10m though so as long as you keep within that range you shouldn’t have too many issues.

 If you want to customize anything about the Marshall II ANC, there’s also an app that you can download to tweak them to your liking.
 In the app you can control everything from what you want to name your headphones to your preferred EQ settings.
 You can also reassign the “M” multifunction button to either access Siri, the Google Assistant, or switch between three EQ presets.